 Special Recipe skincare, foundation and fragrance was one of the first ranges to highlight ‘natural’ ingredients – I can still remember the scent – in apothecary style black glass jars with yellow lids.

-You can still buy Mary Quant cosmetics in Japan and every now and then, some vintage finds come up on Ebay.
+You can still by Mary Quant make-up through the UK-based international online store and every now and then, some vintage finds come up on Ebay.
 I have a collection of Mary Quant eyeshadows from the early 80s.
 The packaging is showing its age, and I’m not sure they’re fit to be used, but as a not-to-be-missed chance to grab a small piece of beauty history, they’re perfect.
 I might even think about selling them one of these days.